Pembina Pipeline (TSE:PPL) PT Set at C$42.00 by Tudor Pickering & Holt

-Pembina Pipeline (TSE:PPL) (NYSE:PBA) has been given a C$42.00 target price by stock analysts at Tudor Pickering & Holt in a research report issued to clients and investors on Wednesday, BayStreet.CA reports.
-The firm currently has a “buy” rating on the stock.
-Tudor Pickering & Holt’s price target would suggest a potential upside of 9.80% from the stock’s previous close.
+Pembina Pipeline (TSE:PPL) (NYSE:PBA) has been assigned a C$42.00 price target by equities researchers at Tudor Pickering & Holt in a research report issued to clients and investors on Tuesday, BayStreet.CA reports.
+The firm presently has a “buy” rating on the stock.
+Tudor Pickering & Holt’s target price would indicate a potential upside of 6.65% from the stock’s current price.

-A number of other equities analysts also recently issued reports on PPL.
-BMO Capital Markets increased their price objective on shares of Pembina Pipeline from C$35.00 to C$37.00 and gave the company a “market perform” rating in a research note on Friday, February 26th.
-National Bank Financial increased their price target on Pembina Pipeline to C$39.00 and gave the company a “sector perform” rating in a research note on Monday, May 10th.
-Royal Bank of Canada reaffirmed an “outperform” rating and issued a C$42.00 price objective on shares of Pembina Pipeline in a research report on Wednesday.
-Canaccord Genuity raised their price target on shares of Pembina Pipeline from C$42.00 to C$44.00 and gave the stock a “na” rating in a research report on Thursday, May 20th.
-Finally, Barclays reduced their price target on Pembina Pipeline from C$41.00 to C$40.00 in a research report on Tuesday, March 2nd.
-Eleven investment analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-The stock has a consensus rating of “Hold” and an average target price of C$40.26.
+Several other research analysts also recently weighed in on the stock.
+CIBC upped their price target on shares of Pembina Pipeline to C$39.00 and gave the stock a “neutral” rating in a research report on Tuesday.
+Raymond James reiterated a “market perform” rating and issued a C$37.00 price objective on shares of Pembina Pipeline in a report on Monday, May 10th.
+National Bank Financial increased their price objective on shares of Pembina Pipeline to C$39.00 and gave the company a “sector perform” rating in a report on Monday, May 10th.
+Canaccord Genuity increased their price objective on shares of Pembina Pipeline from C$42.00 to C$44.00 and gave the company a “na” rating in a report on Thursday, May 20th.
+Finally, Barclays cut their price objective on shares of Pembina Pipeline from C$41.00 to C$40.00 in a report on Tuesday, March 2nd.
+Eleven equities research analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
+Pembina Pipeline presently has an average rating of “Hold” and a consensus target price of C$40.53.

 Pembina Pipeline Corporation provides transportation and midstream services for the energy industry.
 It operates through three segments: Pipelines, Facilities, and Marketing & New Ventures.
 The Pipelines segment operates conventional, oil sands and heavy oil, and transmission assets with a transportation capacity of 3.1 millions of barrels of oil equivalent per day, ground storage of 11 millions of barrels, and rail terminalling capacity of approximately 145 thousands of barrels of oil equivalent per day serving markets and basins across North America.